Table of Contents[Hide][Show]

 Kids especially love pudding and a homemade pudding cup makes a wonderful healthy addition to the lunchbox if you make it yourself with wholesome ingredients.

-Whatever you do, skip those pudding boxes from the store.
-They are nothing but white sugar, GMO corn starch, artificial colors and flavors plus preservatives.
+Whatever you do, skip those pudding boxes from the supermarket.
+They are nothing but white sugar, GMO corn starch, artificial colors, and flavors plus preservatives.

 In this video, I show you how my Grandma used to make vanilla pudding on the stovetop.
 She called it blancmange although she never bothered to set it in a mould as is sometimes done.
 It serves up wonderful and warm straight from the pot with no need to refrigerate first unless you prefer your pudding served cold.